XavierCLL/Jaziku/docs/installation.rst

 Libraries requires
 ------------------

-Is recommended install these libraries from repositories of you Linux distribution.
+Is recommended install these libraries from repositories of your Linux distribution.

 - python (version 2.6 or 2.7)